 Killing termites is easy, and if you haven’t disturbed them badly during your discovery, this information will assist you.

 You’ll need a pack of our Termite Tuckerbags.
 Its the same active ingredient as is used by professionals and registered for use for homeowners.
-It’s been in use for more than a decade and is still used because it does the job.
+It’s been in use for about two decades and is still used because it does the job.

 DO NOT waste bait by adding it to timbers that do not contain live termites.
 The colony is killed only if workers take enough of the bait back to the nest.
 And they will only take it if they can harvest it, undisturbed, from inside the damaged timber you have found.

-If you have found termites in timbers such as the window/door frames, skirting boards inside, or in studs, posts, roof and foundation timbers of any structure, you need to make a small hole into the timber, actually see live termites then add a light-proof cache of the bait covering the hole in the timber.
+If you have found termites in timbers such as the window/door frames, skirting boards inside, or in studs, posts, roof and foundation timbers of any structure, you need to make a small hole into the timber, actually see live termites then affix the bait over the hole in the timber.

 If the timber has a flat surface, make the hole away from corners so you can line it up with the hole in the bottom of the pouch of bait.
 If the access hole to the termites is on a round post or another situation where the surface is uneven, the flexible pouch will mould into the uneven surface to seal out light and prevent humidity loss as the workers then have direct access into the cache.